EgyptianBeastHD/Parallel-NN-Training/README.md

 # Parallel Neural Network Training with MPI

-A from-scratch C++ implementation of data-parallel SGD for feedforward neural networks, with three hand-rolled MPI all-reduce algorithms (tree, ring, halving-doubling) for gradient aggregation.
+A from-scratch C++ implementation of data-parallel stochastic gradient descent for feedforward neural networks, with three hand-rolled MPI all-reduce algorithms (tree, ring, halving-doubling) for gradient aggregation.
 Includes a sequential / OpenMP baseline for comparison.

-The point of the project is to make the communication side of distributed training visible: how much time goes into all-reduce versus compute, how the choice of all-reduce algorithm affects per-iteration cost, and how the alpha-beta cost model maps onto real measurements on a modern HPC system.
+The point of the project is to make the communication side of distributed training visible, and how the choice of all-reduce algorithm affects per-iteration cost and alpha-beta cost model maps onto real measurements on a modern HPC system.

 Trained on MNIST (~235K parameters, ~1.88 MB gradient buffer); benchmarked on Perlmutter CPU nodes.
+Results are only benchmarked on a single node, multi node Slingshot tests are TODO.

 ## Results

 ### OpenMP vs MPI strong scaling
 Same workload, varying worker count.
 OpenMP wins at this small model size because the per-rank compute is too small to amortize MPI's all-reduce cost; OpenMP scaling stops past 8 threads when threads cross NUMA boundaries.
+MPI should in theory overtake OpenMP when tested using multiple nodes (TODO for me to add results depicting this).

 ![OpenMP vs MPI strong scaling](docs/chart_openmp_vs_mpi.png)